Ananda Wedisinghe: Career

-With his career as a motorcross rider he was the founder of " Auto plaza Ananda international (PVT) Ltd" at the age of 20 which continues till now.
+With his career as a motocross rider he was the founder of "Auto plaza Ananda international (PVT) Ltd" at the age of 20 which continues till now.

 Family

-His father was Siri Wedisinghe one of the first motorcycle racers from Sri Lanka who also died from a racing accident.
+His father was Siri Wedisinghe, one of the first motorcycle racers from Sri Lanka who also died from a racing accident.
 Wedisinghe went to Japan in 1988 after his loss with the help of fellow countryman, Dilantha Malagamuwa, and was able to establish himself as a motorcycle rider.
 Wedisinghe married his Japanese wife, Rumi, returning to Sri Lanka where he started promoting motorcross sport.
 They have four children, Risa Wedisinghe (b.1991), Kenryuji Wedisinghe (b.1993), Rina Wedisinghe (b.1996) and Jun Wedisinghe (b.1999).

 Death

 Wedisinghe was in a coma following the accident and was being treated for serious injuries at the intensive care unit of the Kandy general hospital for five weeks until his death on 29 May 2017.
 His funeral took place at the Malkaduwawela cemetery in Kurunegala.
 He was survived by four children.